Bikeman868/NPL/docs/SYNTAX.md

 ## Clear

-The reserved word `clear` can be used in the scope block of a `route` or `accept` statement, and clears the routing table for the message that is being routed or processed.
+The reserved word `clear` can be used in the scope block of a `route` statement, and clears the routing table for the message.

-You can also clear the routing table for a specific message by writing `<message-identifier>.clear`

 ## Capture

-The `capture` keyword is used to add a capture instruction to a message routing table of the message that is being routed.
+The `capture` keyword is used to add a capture instruction to a message.
 You can only use this statement within the scope block of a `route` statement.
 Capture instructions set up routing for messages that are emitted during the processing of the messaging that we are routing.

 Every message has a route attached to it.
 The route comprises a list of destinations, a global capture list and a capture list associated with each destination on the route.
 When a message is processed by a